zlatinb/muwire-dot-i2p/sharing.markdown

 There are several steps to sharing files with other users of MuWire:

 ### 1. Choose or create folders holding the shared files.
 These can be anywhere on your computer.
-Local directories are better than network drives.
+Local directories may be better than network drives because the system facility for 'watching' changes to a file is not automatic for networked drives.
+You can set an option to use periodic checks by MuWire instead.

 ### 2. Tell MuWire about the folders and files
 You do this in the **Library** view by dragging and dropping folders and files into the upper panel.